Setting Up a Teaming Session

 - Multiple keyboards on the same workstation.
 Defeats the point of the driver/navigator separation.

-- Driver too small to be seen.
+- Screen too small to be seen.
 If observers can't read the screen they disengage.
 Use a big enough display.

 - No timer.
 Without a visible timer, rotations slip and the session stalls on whoever is most comfortable driving.